Arachni/arachni/HACKING.md

 Also look in: {Arachni::Report::Base}.

-If you want your users to be able to customize the report you can provide them with a set of options, as seen in {Arachni::Reports::HTML}'s self.info() return hash.
+If you want your users to be able to customize the report you can provide them with a set of options, as in {Arachni::Reports::HTML}'s self.info() return hash.

 Keep in minds though that Arachni does not do any checking for these options, you will have to take care of that yourself.